Free items listed in red

 Admission: $10 general, $7.50 students with current ID, $7 matinees, and $6.75 seniors 63+ and children 12 and under (10 movies for $60 discount card also available).
 For show times: www.cameracinemas.com

-At The Hackworth IMAX Dome Theater at The Tech Museum of Innovation: Fri-Sun, 5pm and 7:30pm in March: “Jurassic Park” $12.
-Plus educational films “Journey to the South Pacific,” Flight of the Butterflies” and “The Hidden Universe.”
+At The Hackworth IMAX Dome Theater at The Tech Museum of Innovation: Fri-Sun, 5pm and 7:30pm: “Jurassic Park” $12.
+Plus educational films “Journey to the South Pacific,” “Island of Lemurs: Madagascar” and “The Hidden Universe.”
 The Hackworth IMAX Dome Theater is located inside The Tech at 201 S. Market St. $8-15. www.thetech.org/imax/presentations